nightwatchjs/nightwatch-docs/guide/writing-tests/nightwatch-inspector.md

 ---
 title: Nightwatch Inspector
-description: Learn how to use Nightwatch inspector to easily identify selectors for authoring tests
+description: Learn how to use Nightwatch Inspector to easily identify selectors for authoring tests
 ---

-<div class="page-header"><h2>Nightwatch Inspector</h2></div>
+<div class="page-header"><h1>Nightwatch Inspector</h1></div>

 ### Overview

 The Nightwatch inspector is designed to simplify authoring tests.
-Major advantages of using this are
+Major advantages of using this are:

 1. Save time identifying selectors
 2. Build more robust tests